wilkensonio/CSC229-PAL-PLAN/week3/README.md

 ## Learning Objectives

-By the end of this week, you should be able to:

 - Understand different data types in Java and their uses
 - Use conditional statements to control the flow of your program
 - Implement loops to repeat a set of instructions